Visit our Go Fund Me site now to support the Hatton Ferry!

 2017 Season at the Hatton Ferry

-Hatton Ferry is open for the 2015 season!!!
+Hatton Ferry will open on April 15 for the 2017 season!!!
 Join us on Saturday's from 9am - 5pm and Sunday's from 12 noon to 5pm to experience this unique piece of history.
 Like us on Facebook Hatton Ferry ca. 1870 Last Poled Ferry in the United States for more information!

 Exhibit at Hatton Ferry

 For the first time in nearly 30 years, a new exhibit is available at the Hatton Ferry.
-Unveiled at the Opening Day Picnic on April 19, 2014, the exhibit is a wealth of information, images and maps featuring the history of Hatton Ferry, river transportation, great floods on the James, the origin of 'Hatton', and the history of ferries in Virginia.
-Click here to view the new exhibit online.
+Unveiled at the Opening Day Picnic in 2014, the exhibit is a wealth of information, images and maps featuring the history of Hatton Ferry, river transportation, great floods on the James, the origin of 'Hatton', and the history of ferries in Virginia.
+Click here to view the exhibit online.

 About Hatton Ferry